pstranden/exercise1/README.md

 This is a README file describing all the neat stuff inside this repository.

-Here's also a good place for instructions:

-# clone the repo
-git clone

-# browse the content
-git log
-git status

-# create a feature branch (based on branch you're on - propably master)
-git checkout -b <your-very-own-feature-branch>
-# check you see your feature branch listed:
-git branch -a
-# but wait a second: the feature branch "add_participants" already exists
-git checkout add_participants

-# work! (edit files, create a new file)
-# Add your name into the file "participants.txt" (keep the names ordered alphabetically)

-# let's see what you have been doing
-git status
-git diff

-# when you're ready: prepare the staging area for a commit
-git add <file1 file2 file3>

-# create a commit
-git commit -m "something describing what have you been up to, preferably starting with a ticket/issue number for the task"

-# git push
-git push

-# problems? hmmm... did you check if anyone else had any changes?
-git pull

-# resolve any conflicts you might have before retrying
-(git status; #edit fileA; git add <fileA>; git status) git push

-# still have conflicts? try to be quicker. try a command:
-git pull --rebase

-# push your changes
-git push
-# akinrepo
-# akinrepo
+It's also a good place for instructions:

+## Clone the repo

+Copy the repository metadata to the current directory and checkout the default branch 'master'.

+`git clone`

+## Browse the repository content

+Find the repository you cloned in file explorer and see what's there (nothing much isn't it?).
+Then go into the same directory and see what does the metadata tell you:

+`cd exercise1`

+`git log`

+`git status`

+You can also try graphical tool to see the commits:

+`gitk`

+## Branches

+Create a feature branch (based on branch you're on - propably master)

+`git checkout -b <your-very-own-feature-branch>`

+check you see your feature branch listed:

+`git branch -a`

+but wait a second: the feature branch "origin/add_participants" already exists.
+Checkout the contents:

+`git checkout add_participants`

+## Working

+Make changes to repository content (edit files, create a new file).
+You can make changes anyway you like.

+Add your name into the file "participants.txt" (keep the names ordered alphabetically).
+You can open the file for editing for example in file explorer.

+Let's see what you have been doing:

+`git status`

+`git diff`

+When you're done editing: prepare the staging area for a commit

+`git add <file1 file2 file3>`

+Create a commit

+`git commit -m "something describing what have you been up to, preferably starting with a ticket/issue number for the task"`

+Publish your work on remote repository (server)

+`git push`

+## Conflict resolving

+Problems? hmmm... did you check if anyone else had any changes?

+`git pull`

+Resolve any conflicts you might have before retrying

+`git status` (tells you what files have conflicts)

+edit <file1> (resolve the conflict manually)

+`git add <file1>` (tell the git that <file1> is now fixed)

+`git status` (instructs how to proceed)

+`git commit` (finalize merging)

+`git status` (does everything look ok?)

+`git push`

+Did you still have conflicts? try to be quicker. try a command:

+`git pull --rebase`

+If you still have conflicts resolve those.

+Publish your work

+`git push`